sunnuntai 21. toukokuuta 2017

 Unfolding my editing process at a book launch party.
 All photos by Esa Karjalainen unless otherwise stated.

-Lately, I’ve been happy to act as an editor for Tarja Tornaeus’s international publishing house REUNA (https://reunalla.fi) who has just celebrated the grand opening of their new headquarters in Myllykoski, Kouvola.
+Lately, I’ve been happy to act as an editor for Tarja Tornaeus’s international publishing house REUNA (https://reunalla.fi).

-Theologian Marjo Ojalammi’s book Nokinen sydän – Kirje isälle (http://esikoiskirjailija-marjo-ojalammi.webnode.fi/) deals with the protagonist Elisabet’s two-fold, parallel grieving process about the loss of a father and childhood emotional neglect.
+Theologian Marjo Ojalammi’s book Nokinen sydän – Kirje isälle (http://esikoiskirjailija-marjo-ojalammi.webnode.fi/) deals with the protagonist Elisabet’s two-fold, parallel grieving process on the loss of a father and childhood emotional neglect.

-I enjoyed working on this book and with this author so much!
-Our conversations were always very refined and educated, and the book’s philosophical, religious, and psychological questions were all dear to my heart.
+I enjoyed editing this book and working with this author so much!
+Our conversations were always very refined and educated, and the book’s philosophical, religious, and psychological aspects were all dear to my heart.

 Toasting the first Finnish novel I’ve ever edited; on many a level a very different process compared to editing translated literature.